lesnik512/notes/coding/microservices.md

 We have two services, service A that wants to call service B, and it can be in any language.
 Consider that this is our application workload.
 A service mesh uses sidecar controllers and injects a proxy next to our service.
 You will end up with two containers in the pod.
 The proxy is a transparent one, and your application is completely unaware that there is a proxy - that is intercepting all incoming and outgoing traffic.
 Furthermore, the proxy also acts as a data firewall

+## Semantic versioning

+Semantic versioning is a specification that allows just that.
+With semantic versioning, each version number is in the form MAJOR.MINOR.PATCH.
+When the MAJOR number increments, it means that backward incompatible changes have been made.
+When MINOR increments, new functionality has been added that should be backward compatible.
+Finally, a change to PATCH states that bug fixes have been made to existing functionality.

 ## Notes

 - If you find yourself repeatedly changing two services together, that's a sign that they should be merged
+- Вead letter queue - a separate queue where messages got sent if they failedabd ran out of retries
+- Postel’s Law (robustness principle): “Be conservative in what you do, be liberal in what you accept from others.”